 Rotorua's population has grown as people seek to escape overpopulated areas, and cultivate a better lifestyle for themselves and their families.
-This creates a diverse workforce containing many individuals with work experience from Auckland and other main centres.
+This has created a diverse workforce containing many individuals with work experience from Auckland and other main centres.
 Not only are there people to take on management and strategic roles, there are a growing number of specialists and trades people in the workforce.
-31% of the workforce is made up of highly skilled employees.
-There is 2.1% growth in employment in the last year.